 2- Changing the environment

-This always starts with reviewing our own behaviour.
-Then we must decide how to change our responses to their behaviour to get a different reaction from them.
+This always starts with reviewing our own behavior.
+Then we must decide how to change our responses to their behavior to get a different reaction from them.
 If we are getting defensive, that will escalate the difficulties.

 When trying to create change, we must be looking for our common goals and dialogue on the things we can agree on first.
 Using an unbiased person as a sounding board gives us confidence and keeps us from over-reacting.